In Puerto Rico, acute shortages plunge the masses into survival struggle

 The island had earlier this year filed the biggest bankruptcy in U.S. municipal history in the face of a $72 billion debt load and near-insolvent public health and pension systems.

-In an interview with Reuters on Saturday, Puerto Rico Governor Ricardo Rossello said relief efforts were still focussed almost solely on saving lives; restoring basic necessities to the masses would come later.
+In an interview with Reuters on Saturday, Puerto Rico Governor Ricardo Rossello said relief efforts were still focused almost solely on saving lives; restoring basic necessities to the masses would come later.

-“We’re not at the phase where we are focussing on comfort,” Rossello said.
+“We’re not at the phase where we are focusing on comfort,” Rossello said.
 “Unfortunately, that’s the current reality that we’re dealing with.”

 His team was still scrambling to open roads to communities blocked by landslides, and to deliver food, water, medicines and generators to remote homes and hospitals.